n8harris/Hively/README.md

 - This is a helpful application for testing the OAC API as well as various requests that the website may make.
 You can find it [here](https://chrome.google.com/webstore/detail/postman/fhbjgbiflinjbdggehcddcbncdddomop?hl=en).

+## Architecture

+### Backend

+The backend of this application is CakePHP.
+The Model layer is heavily leveraged, the controller and view layers and primarily to load the chrome for the front-end single-page application - you won't find a lot of controller code.

+There is one version of the chrome:

+* The controller for this is LandingController and the layout file is `app/View/Layouts/landing.ctp`.
+There is no view file.

+The app leverages the Alloy library, which makes handling RPC requests from javascript/mobile clients quite a bit easier.
+The base library is in `app/Lib/Alloy`.
+All calls are routed through the ApiController, which loads an appropriate API class from the ones available in `app/Lib/Api`.

+### Frontend

+The front-end of the application is based on `backbone.js`.
+The application files are found in `app/webroot/js/app`.

+The front-end also leverages the Alloy library, which takes care of handling requests to the backend and adds a view manager to handle some of backbone's deficiencies.

+The templates are all javascript jsRender templates.
+Though they are stored as separate files in `app/webroot/js/app/tmpl`, they are loaded into the chrome as `<script>` blocks upon execution.

+## Integrations

+The application has one 3rd party integration required to make it run:

+### Contentful:
+The Contentful CMS is used to store question and question category info.
+We query the service from our custom API using the Contentful PHP SDK whenever we need question info (i.e. the questions page).

+### Colorado Data Sets:
+Currently, we are only using the Colorado Business Entities dataset to prepopulate business info, but we hope to use more in the future as our presentation will demonstrate.
+Info on the dataset can be found [here](https://data.colorado.gov/Business/Colorado-Business-Entities/4ykn-tg5h).

+## Code Walkthrough

+This application matches businesses up with potential employees and employees with businesses.
+You should be able to do several things with the application:

+* Sign up for a new account as either a business or user (businesses should be able to select from a pre-populated list).
+* Answer questions about your personality or company culture
+* Be matched with potential businesses or employees and view their match percentage
+* Swipe left or right through a pool of matches
+* View saved matches in a connection pool page where each individual profile can be viewed for later contact
+* Edit your bio
+* View your own profile
+* Logout
+* Login
+* The matching algorithm will attempt to match a user with other employees or businesses when they login again